-In response, the government of Mozambique has signed a memorandum of understanding with Brazil to develop a project – South-South REDD: A Brazil-Mozambique Initiative for zero deforestation with pan-African relevance.
-Administered and supported by IIED, this project has in view the preparation of a national REDD strategy for Mozambique.
-In parallel, pilot payment mechanisms will be designed at two sites, based on Brazilian experiences of the Bolsa Floresta programme.
+In response, the government of Mozambique signed a memorandum of understanding with Brazil to develop a project – South-South REDD: A Brazil-Mozambique Initiative for zero deforestation with pan-African relevance.
+Administered and supported by IIED, this project helped to prepare a national REDD strategy for Mozambique.
+In parallel, pilot payment mechanisms were designed at two sites, based on Brazilian experiences of the Bolsa Floresta programme.

-The project will design and test innovative mechanisms for the development of public policy in Mozambique that targets deforestation and involves payments for environmental services.
-The project fits with the intention of the Growing Forest Partnerships initiative to strengthen partnerships towards locally controlled forestry.
+The project designed and tested innovative mechanisms for the development of public policy in Mozambique that targeted deforestation and involved payments for environmental services.
+The project fit with the intention of the Growing Forest Partnerships initiative to strengthen partnerships towards locally controlled forestry.

-The main purpose of this project is to create the conditions under which Mozambique is able to embark on the implementation of a REDD initiative.
-The project is divided into four main areas:
+The main purpose of the project was to create the conditions under which Mozambique was able to embark on the implementation of a REDD initiative.
+The project was divided into four main areas:

-(i) The development of a process towards National REDD Strategy – including a national multi-stakeholder dialogue, the strengthening of institutional capacity and pilot demonstration projects.
+- The development of a process towards national REDD strategy – including a national multi-stakeholder dialogue, the strengthening of institutional capacity and pilot demonstration projects

-(ii) Discussion about how to implement policies and measures proposed in the National REDD Strategy
+- Discussion about how to implement policies and measures proposed in the national REDD strategy

-(iii) Development of viability studies for pilot mechanisms for payments for environmental services and public policies related to REDD
+- Development of viability studies for pilot mechanisms for payments for environmental services and public policies related to REDD, and

 - Dissemination of experiences of the South-South REDD collaboration between Mozambique and Brazil.